I am Rush Limbaugh, doing what I was born to do, hosting for life.

 Not all of them.

-I want to leave some around anyway, so we never forget who they are and were.
+I want to leave some around anyway so we never forget who they are and were.

 But we can change some of them.

-When I look at the contest that's out there, I see the Rhinos and the moderate Republicans, and they're no different to me than the left.
+When I look at the contest that's out there, I see the rhinos and the moderate Republicans, and they're no different to me than the left.

 Liberalism must be defeated.

-Liberalism must be, even if the alternative at the moment is less than desirable or perfect, even if it's a watered-down republicanism or conservatism, liberalism must be defeated, which is why I focus on those clowns and will and I'm not going to stop.
+Liberalism must be, even if the alternative at the moment is less than desirable or perfect, even if it's a watered-down republicanism or conservatism, liberalism must be defeated, which is why I focus on those clowns and I'm not going to stop.

 And they keep writing the script for me to do so daily.